Be ready for sex whenever you're in the mood

 ExtenZe contains several active ingredients, some of which may affect certain aspects of your sexual health and performance, including:

 • Dehydroepiandrosterone (DHEA).
-DHEA is a steroid hormone precursor that’s used by your body to create androgens like testosterone and dihydrotestosterone (DHT).
+DHEA is a steroid hormone precursor used by your body to create androgens like testosterone and dihydrotestosterone (DHT).
 Because of DHEA’s effects on testosterone levels, it’s listed as a banned substance by the World Anti-Doping Agency.

 According to the FDA, the unlabeled sildenafil found in ExtenZe Plus may “interact with nitrates found in some prescription drugs” and “may lower blood pressure to dangerous levels.”